CityScrolls logo Explore Venice ›

 View passes

-Legend says San Magno of Oderzo built the first church in the 7th century after a vision of the Holy Virgin as a voluptuous woman, inspiring the name 'Formosa', which is italian for curvy or buxom.
-The church underwent a transformation in 1492, adopting new baroque curves that once more reflect its fitting name.
+Legend says San Magno of Oderzo built the first church in the 7th century after a vision of the Holy Virgin as a voluptuous woman — hence the name 'Formosa', Italian for curvy or buxom.

 A marble framed polyptych